Heart Stuff

 Did you catch that?
 They were in the middle of a lake, in a storm, waves crashing everywhere.
 They are rowing and rowing and not getting anywhere.
 Then Jesus shows up.
 Once they decided to invite Him into the boat, they miraculously were transported to the shore, to the exact place they were headed!

 Jesus didn’t calm the storm first and walk to the disciples on peaceful waters.
 He stepped right over the waves, because He himself was Peace.
 In His presence, they found a life-line that no circumstances could ever break.
-When we feel stuck in a rough situation that’s hard to see through, we need Jesus to show up.
+When we feel stuck in a rough situation that’s hard to see through, we too need Jesus to show up.
 There is nothing, not the darkness of night, or the strongest of storms that can keep Jesus from coming to you.

 That rough water–He controls it.
 The wind obeys His commands.
-He is in control of all creation and has got you firmly in His grasp.
+He is in control of all creation and He has got you firmly in His grasp.
 He will not let you go under.
 He will keep you from sinking and lead you to safety.

 When we are reminded of who God is and allow Him into our situation, we get to experience the peace of knowing we are safe in His love and protection.
 In His care, He is able to get us to the other side of our situation.
 He himself is our peace, we need not be afraid.
 He is always near and ready to step into any storm.